What is a disabled facilities grant?

 The person applying for the grant will be asked to sign a certificate stating that the disabled person intends to occupy the property as their main residence throughout the grant period of five years.

-What type of work is eligible for a Disabled Facilities Grant?
+What type of work is eligible?

 - Access to and from the home, for example, installing ramps or steps